 We have treated a number of Scheuermann's disease patients here at the Scoliosis SOS Clinic

-, and our unique spinal-specific therapy courses help these people to combat their condition and greatly improve their quality of life.
+, and our unique spinal-specific exercise therapy courses help these people to combat their condition and greatly improve their quality of life.
 You can see the results of our physiotherapy courses on patients who have Scheuermann's kyphosis here

 If you suffer from Scheuermann's kyphosis and are looking for treatment, please contact us today to arrange an initial consultation and find out whether the Scoliosis SOS Clinic could help you.